FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 13/10/2023
+## Latest Changes - 13/10/2023 (Evening)

-- Updated the `printf` family of functions in kernel and LibC to support force_sign and zero_pad flags, width specifier, keeping track of characters printed, uppercase printing
-- Improved panic screen layout
-- Updated panic screen to use new printf functionality
-- Updated ISR handler to use new printf functionality
+- Implemented logarithmic base-2 function in the kernel for unsigned integers (currently just rounds down the result)
-- Updated stack tracing to use new printf functionality
+- Updated ELF loader to use new function

 ## Resources used